kh-nguyen/EmailScanner/README.md

 # EmailScanner
 This is a software library tool with a demo web-based interface to retrieve/download emails from multiple email accounts and store the records in a basic database structure for archiving, querying or researching purposes.
 It stores only unique email attachments in a regular folder, helping to reduce database and storage space.
+It can query a spam filtering SpamAssassin server to identify junk mails.
 It currently supports IMAP, POP3, Exchange, and Exchange Journal accounts.
 The trial license has a limit of 10,000 records.

 # Install
 Use Schemas\MSSQL\Exchange.sql file to install the database schema to a MS SQL Server Express.